Complaints & Enforcement

 If you wish to file a complaint against a North Carolina licensed professional counselor, you may do so by placing that complaint in writing and sending it to the NCBLCMHC.
 According to the American Counseling Association's Ethical Guidelines, you should attempt to resolve your complaint with the counselor directly.
 If this is not successful, you may place your concerns in writing, citing the ACA ethical codes you believe to have been broken, and submit along with a completed NCBLCMHC Complaint Form to the Board.
-The Board will assign your complaint a number so no names will be known to anyone but the Board attorney, administrator, and ethics chair.
-Once the complaint has been received, notification is sent to the counselor against which the complaint was filed allowing him or her to respond to the alleged charges.
+Once the complaint has been received, the board will assign your complaint a number, notification is sent to the counselor against which the complaint was filed allowing him or her to respond to the alleged charges.
 If necessary, the Board will investigate the complaint and issue a ruling after gathering all necessary information.
-Investigations will not be made unless complaints are in writing and signed by the complaintant.
+Investigations will not be made unless complaints are in writing and signed by the complainant.

 For questions about the complaint process or to submit a complaint electronically, please email us at email@example.com.